yashtyagi04/compressor-head/readme.md

 # Compressor Head

-Compressor Head is a web application for compressing/scaling an image before downloading it.
+Compressor Head is a web application for compressing/scaling and changing format (Supported formats - JPEG, PNG and WEBP) of an image to the desired form.
+After getting your desired form, you can download it.
 It is built on [Python](https://www.python.org) and hosted on the [Google App Engine](https://cloud.google.com/appengine).

 ## Why Compressor Head?

-Compressor Head compresses images to the desired resolution before passing these images back to the user to download.
-This saves data and storage resources.
+Compressor Head compresses image to the desired resolution and also changes it to the desired format before passing the image back to the user to download.
+It is fast and also saves data and storage resources.

-Running on the Google App Engine, the image conversion is nearly instantaneous.
-The usage of the memcache library also speeds up the conversion process if the same image has been retrieved previously.
+If you run it on the Google App Engine, the image converts in an instant.
+The usage of the memcache library also speeds up the conversion process (if the same image has been retrieved previously).

 ## Contents
 * [Usage](#usage)